skinny-framework/skinny-framework/README.md

 #### TODO

-These are major tasks that Skinny should support.
+These are major tasks that Skinny should fix.

  - View helper
  - Scaffold generator
  - More tests
  - Supporting CoffeeScript and etc
  - Documentation
+ - Environment
  - Cool logo

 Your feedback or pull requests are always welcome.